 On the farm, we seamlessly braid state-of-the-art technology with century-old family practice to yield the highest quality product in a robust and sustainable farming ecosystem.
 We utilize stonemasons to hand place selected stones into preexisting estate formations to conserve these traditional structures for years to come.

 We choose to keep unique goats on the farm to provide work for local shepards with generations of experience caring for livestock.
 Our chosen pasta maker marries modern technology with traditional practice to provide the same quality product while retaining the best flavors and nutrition for our customers.
-Following traditions dating back centuries, our integrale sea salt is hand-harvested in optimal conditions by to procure the highest quality salt on the market.
+Following traditions dating back centuries, our integrale sea salt is hand-harvested in optimal conditions to procure the highest quality salt on the market.
 Using these traditional practices, Bona Furtuna is able to yield a higher quality, nutrient rich and sustainably farmed product.